duyayun1/duyayun1.github.io/content/en/research/Softrobots/index.md

 layout = "project"

 # Project title.
-title = "Soft robots"
+title = "Simple but functional soft robots inspired by bacteria"

 # Project summary to display on homepage.
 summary = """
 1).
-Designed flagellated robots to understand the mechanics of movements in the granular media, in low Reynolds fluid, and mechanism.<br>
+Designed simple but functional soft flagellated robots to understand the movement mechanism of bacteria in the granular media and fluids;
 2).
 Wrote C++ simulators based on Discrete Elastic Rods (DER) to simulate the robot movement faster than real time.<br>
 """